Isabel-SIM/ETHEREUM-PAYMENT-INTEGRATION/README.md

 2. In the sidebar, you'll see your Ethereum account address and balance.
 3. Choose a fintech professional from the drop-down menu and enter the number of hours you want to hire them for.
 4. The application will calculate the total wage for the fintech professional in ether.
 5. Click the "Send Transaction" button to initiate the payment process.
-You will need to sign the transaction using your Ethereum account.
 6. If the transaction is successful, a transaction hash will be displayed on the sidebar, and balloons will celebrate your successful payment!

 ## Importing Ethereum Transaction Functions